coveooss/SIGIR-ecom-data-challenge/README.md

 * micro-F1 8 clicks after AC * 0.6
 * micro-F1 10 clicks after AC * 0.5

-The test set will not undergo any resampling to even the class distribution.
-Test sessions including purchases will be cut before the first purchase event, i.e. the session [ sku1_detail, sku1_add, sku3_detail, search, sku4_click, sku1_purchase ]  will be presented in the test set as [ sku1_detail, sku1_add, sku3_detail, search, sku4_click ].
+The test set will not undergo any resampling to even the class distribution: to avoid trivializing inference, test sessions including purchases will be cut before the first purchase event.

-#### Submission Process

-To submit to the Data Challenge, please first visit the Challenge web-page (TBC).
-You will be asked to sign up to receive your user id and write-only credentials to an AWS S3 bucket, necessary to upload your submission: treat the credentials with the necessary precautions (please note that the Challenge is hosted on a devoted AWS account, which will be deleted at the end of Challenge).

 Even though this metric is the one on which we determine the winning submission, we encourage submissions to present other metrics including AUC, precision and recall for purchase and cart-abandonment prediction,